haleyfishberger/CIM440/Final/readme.md

 MOON SONGS

 My project serves as a music album promotion tool.
 It features the music of Pop/Jazz artist, Rachel Ohnsman, whose songs correspond with the each phase of the moon.
-My design helps create a listening journey; the cycle format allows users to begin with any moon phase.
+My design creates a listening journey; the cycle format allows users to begin with any moon phase.

 My design allows for a learning experience as well.
 When users click on the moon to listen to the music, the name of that moon phase appears.